 - are significantly distressed by the behavior or it interferes with your daily life

 BFRBs appear to be more common among females than males.
-Other variables that for dermatophagia and other BFRBs include:
+Other variables that

 - age (symptoms of BFRBs usually begin around puberty)